Donald Glover recruits Billy Dee Williams, Rose McGowan, Carole Baskin and more for meta marketing campaign: 'Officially part of the Swarm now'

 Behind the scenes, former first daughter Malia Obama co-wrote one of the episodes.
 Nabers described some of her pitches as "wild as hell" and "so good and so funny."
 Obama is "an incredible writer," Nabers told ET.
 "She brought a lot to the table… She's really, really dedicated to her craft."

 Earlier this week, the much talked about show was garnering attention for a different reason.
-Glover told Vulture how he'd prepped Fishback to prepare for her role, the main character of Dre, and some people cited it as disrespectful.
+Glover told Vulture how he'd prepped Fishback to prepare for her role — the main character of Dre — and some people cited it as disrespectful.

-Yahoo Entertainment has reached out to Glover's rep for comment.
+Yahoo Entertainment has reached out to reps for Glover and Fishback.

 For her part, Fishback seems excited about the show.
 Bailey's post about its release included a cute video of the co-stars hugging after seeing it advertised on a billboard.
 "I absolutely love you, you are a terrific scene partner and beautiful person.
 My sister forever," Fishback commented.